United begins repairs on 17 737 MAX planes, expects quick return

-United Airlines (UAL.O) said Thursday it has begun repairing 17 Boeing 737 MAX planes (BA.N) after the largest U.S. planemaker sent carriers bulletins on how to address an electrical grounding issue that halted flights on 109 planes since early April.
+WASHINGTON, (Reuters) - United Airlines said Thursday it has begun repairing 17 Boeing 737 MAX planes after the largest U.S. planemaker sent carriers bulletins on how to address an electrical grounding issue that halted flights on 109 planes since early April.

 Our Standards: The Thomson Reuters Trust Principles.